• Skip to primary navigation

 7 - Ricotta Cheese

-Ricotta cheese steps into the ring as a fantastic alternative.
+Ricotta cheese (a fresh whey cheese) steps into the ring as a fantastic alternative.
 Its texture is lighter, and the taste is subtly sweet.

 You can find easy swaps for your recipes in our guide on substituting ricotta cheese here.